acronis/ui-component-library/packages/documentation/components/config-provider/configProvider.doc.md

 ---
-title: Acv Config Provider component
+title: ACV Config Provider component
 lang: en-US
 editLink: true
 ---

-# Acv Config Provider
+# ACV Config Provider

 ConfigProvider is a component that allows you to set the default values for the components in the application.